 When you consult with your photographer, you’ll create a list of photos and decide the scope of work to convey your story.
 This will help determine how much time you’ll need.
 Often, photographers offer an hourly rate, a day rate, or pre-arranged packages at a bundled price.

-You also should consider a retaining fee with your photographer, which would cover additional photoshoots on a monthly or quarterly basis to create updated material–idea growing and maintaining a community of fans.
+You should also consider a retaining fee with your photographer, which would cover additional photoshoots on a monthly or quarterly basis to create updated material – ideal for growing and maintaining a community of fans.

 “Fans, true fans, are hard to find and precious.
 Just a few can change everything.
 What they demand, though, is generosity and bravery.” -Seth Godin, Marketing Strategist and co-creator of the Ted Conference.